The following bare root evergreen transplants will be for sale in mid-January 2026 and will begin shipping in late March, unless noted otherwise:

-See also our much wider availability of evergreen plug seedlings
+See also our much wider selection of evergreen plug seedlings, which start shipping much sooner

-• Austrian Pine Transplants – discontinued in this size, no other options available for this species
+• Austrian Pine Transplants – discontinued in this size, see evergreen seedlings

 • Black Spruce Transplants – discontinued in this size, see plug seedings

-• Colorado Blue Spruce Transplants – sold out till Fall 2022, see plug seedings
+• Concolor Fir Transplants – sold out till Fall 2026 or later, see plug seedings

-• Eastern Red Cedar Transplants – discontinued in this size, see plug seedings
+• Eastern Red Cedar Transplants – discontinued in this size, see evergreen seedlings, plug seedings

-• Fraser Fir Transplants – sold out till Fall 2022, see plug seedings
+• Fraser Fir Transplants – sold out till Fall 2026 or later, see plug seedings

-• Leyland Cypress Transplants – discontinued, no seed source or cutting source available
+• Leyland Cypress Transplants – discontinued, no cutting source available

-• Ponderosa Pine Transplants – discontinued in this size, no other options available for this species
+• Ponderosa Pine Transplants – discontinued in this size, see plug seedings

 • Red Pine Transplants – discontinued in this size, see plug seedings

-• Serbian Spruce Transplants – sold out till Fall 2022, see plug seedings
+• Serbian Spruce Transplants – sold out till Fall 2026 or later, see plug seedings

-• White Cedar Transplants – discontinued in this size, no other options available for this species
+• White Cedar Transplants – discontinued in this size, see plug seedings

 Confused about species?
 Try our Evergreen Tree Buyer’s Guide >>